rajendradanve/readwise/README.md

 - Finding E-reader and audio book link if available.
 - Able to sort books based on category, language or age-group.
 - Ability to save favorite books for future reference.
+- Getting user email during registration and sending recommendaded books weekly.
+- Pagination for to avoid showing all books on one page.

 ## **Technologies Used**